Hey there!

 (Back to the table of contents)

-I like keeping my real life vaguely separate from that part of my identity that tends to be more colourful.
+I like keeping my real life vaguely separate from my more colourful online identity.

 Much more importantly, I use e-mail as my main communication method.
 You can reach me using the address lianna@tutamail.com and I will respond as fast as I can.
 I love receiving e-mail and making penpals, even if it's just a short note, comment or feedback on the website!